Certificate thumbnail

 The Best Food For French Bulldog: Detailed Guide - TomKings Puppies Blog

 Finding the best food for your French Bulldog can be tricky.
-There are hundreds of different options on the market all claiming to be the best, no wonder our Frenchie parents constantly turn to us asking what they should feed their puppies.
-This is why we gathered all our knowledge and shared the most important things to consider when selecting your puppy’s food.
-We will also answer some frequently asked questions about feeding so you’ll have no problem choosing the best dog food for your Frenchie by the end of the article!
+There are hundreds of different options on the market all claiming to be “the best”, no wonder our Frenchie parents constantly turn to us asking what they should feed their puppies.
+That’s exactly why we decided to gather our experience and answer the most common questions about choosing the right puppy food.

 The usual nutritional needs of French Bulldog

-A well-balanced Frenchie diet should contain the correct amounts of macronutrients: water, proteins, fats, carbohydrates, minerals, and vitamins.
-The necessary amounts may vary based on your dog’s life stage, which means a puppy has different needs than a senior or pregnant dog.
+A well-balanced Frenchie diet should include the right amounts of water, proteins, fats, carbohydrates, minerals and vitamins.
+The ideal ratio depends on life stage, since puppies have different nutritional needs than senior or pregnant dogs.

 William, a cute TomKings Puppy 🙂

-Adult French Bulldogs require 25-30 calories per pound of body weight (or approximately 60 cal/kg).
-However, this is only a general guideline, and a more accurate calculation can be made based on specific factors.
-For instance, the age and activity level of your dog are essential factors to consider.
-Older and less active dogs require 30% less energy than young and energetic ones.
+Adult French Bulldogs usually need about 25–30 calories per pound of body weight (around 60 cal/kg).
+This is only a general guideline, and the exact amount varies based on age, daily activity, and overall energy levels.
+Older or less active dogs typically require up to 30% fewer calories than young and energetic ones.

 Store-bought vs. homemade food: which is better?

-Most commercial dog foods and canned goods contain preservatives, flavor enhancers, coloring, and other additives.
-Instead of real meat, they often contain animal by-products or meat meal, which can cause allergic reactions in some dogs.
+Most commercial dog foods contain preservatives, flavor enhancers, coloring agents and other additives.
+Instead of real meat, many brands rely on animal by-products or meat meal, which can trigger allergic reactions in sensitive Frenchies.
+These fillers and artificial ingredients often make digestibility and skin health worse.

 COOKBOOK FOR